Wallace Loh: Academic career

 America's quest for freedom, liberty, and equal rights.

 Loh was inducted into Omicron Delta Kappa as a faculty/staff initiate at the University of Maryland in 2011.

 In 2018, he endured a personnel scandal related to the death of a football player, Jordan McNair.
 Loh announced on October 30, 2018, that he would retire as president of the University of Maryland on June 30, 2019, following a detailed investigation into McNair's death.
 The following day, October 31, Loh fired D. J. Durkin against the desire of the University's Board of Regents, which voted to retain Durkin as head football coach.
+In response to Lo's resignation, many state lawmakers gave open support to his decisions against the board and expressed a desire to see him continue longer as president.

 On January 30, 2019, Loh moved his retirement date from June 2019 to June 2020 due to the university's lack of a ready replacement.